 The second semester continues to develop skills in performing a complete and problem-specific history and physical examination on patients over the spectrum of ages and clinical situations.
 The learning experiences focus upon the principles, skills, routines and special tests appropriate for the assessment of diseases involving the eyes, ears, nose, throat, gastrointestinal, genitourinary, dermatological, musculoskeletal, and nervous systems.
 This semester will continue the development of an appropriate differential diagnosis and plan for the further evaluation and management of an identified problem with accurate presentation of information in both written and oral forms.

+'''

+Credit: 3 semester hours

+Course Director: Jayne Chirdo-Taylor

-Course Director: Stephanie DeSandro Course Offered: Spring 1, Terms 1, 2, 3
+Course Offered: Spring 1, Terms 1, 2, 3

+'''

 Problem Solving in Medicine I (PAPSM-61901)